 - I spent a lot of time reading this one – http://garminmontanagpsr.wikispaces.com/Custom+Waypoint+Symbols – the names of folders and so on are all correct.
 The process for allocating custom icons in BaseCamp seems correct.
 It is a little thin on explaining how to replace the icons for different cache types on the GPSr device but it contained enough information to get me most of the way through the course, as it were.

-- This article got me excited – http://forums.gps.org.nz/viewtopic.php?f=3&t=7855 – partly because the icons used look straightforward and clear (this is why the guy did it), and partly because it’s fairly clear.
-Plus you can download a ZIP file of his icons to use as a start point for your own, which is precisely what I did.
+- This article got me excited – http://forums.gps.org.nz/viewtopic.php?f=3&t=7855 The icons used here look straightforward and clear (this is why the guy did it), and I could follow the thread fairly easily.
+It has a ZIP file of icons to download which I was able to use as a start point.

 So what’s the process ?
 And “why doesn’t he just get on with it?”
 I hear you cry.
 Fair enough.